 Frequent or ongoing high blood sugar can cause damage to your nerves, blood vessels, and organs.
 It can also lead to other serious conditions.

 No matter which group you fall under, you will want to eat the same type of diet.
 Very low carbohydrate, moderate protein, and lots of healthy fats.
-This can be referred to as a ketogenic diet, or LCHF (Low Carb High Fat) You can find great information and recipes on how to follow this way of eating HERE
+This can be referred to as a ketogenic diet, or LCHF (Low Carb High Fat)

 I also highly recommend supplementation for both of these conditions, but the supplement regime is slightly different for each group so you really need to be sure which group you belong to.